Skip to main content

 Module description

-This is a first year module aiming to introduce students into the riches of the Greek literary tradition.
-It is designed in such a way as to cater primarily for the immediate needs of students coming up to university without any background knowledge of ancient literature and aims to offer a chronologically laid out, broad survey of periods, genres and best known authors of Greek literature and thought.
+Greek and Roman Literature & Thought: An Introduction is a first-year module aiming to introduce students to the literary culture of Ancient Greece and Rome.
+It is designed for students without any background knowledge of ancient literature and aims to offer a chronologically laid out, broad survey of periods, genres, ideas, and best-known authors of Greek and Roman literature and thought.
+All texts studied will be in English translation.

 Full year students must take the full year version of this module: 4AACAL01 Greek & Latin Literature and Thought: An Introduction